zalapeach/dotfiles/README.md

 ## Getting started

-### Pre-requisites

 Make sure you have installed the following software

 * Vim
 * Git

-Here are some commands to do if haven't installed them yet:
+If you haven't installed the software described above here are some commands to help you:

     # Linux users
     sudo (apt-get|yum|zypper) install vim git git-core exuberant-ctags